microsoft/Reactors/workshop-resources/emerging-tech/Blockchain_2/building_better_smart_contracts/introduction-to-oracles.md

 - An oracle is not a store of data, but is a layer on a separate network that queries and verifies external information before relaying it.
 - Inbound: relays off-chain data from the external world to the blockchain or smart contract
   - Example: An IOT thermometer monitors heat inside a meat-delivery truck.
 A safe temperature range is agreed on in advance in the smart contact.
 The smart contract will automatically execute payment to the delivery service as long as the truck temperature stays within the range for the trip.
-  - An inbound oracle communicates directly with the thermometer and the smart contract--only signing the smart contract for approved payment if the thermometer stays in the prespecified range.
+  - An inbound oracle communicates directly with the thermometer and the smart contract--only signing the smart contract for approved payment if the thermometer stays in the pre-specified range.
 - Outbound: relays on-chain data/events from a blockchain or smart contract to the external world
   - Example: After a hotel room’s address receives your payment, a smart contract communicates with an outbound oracle to unlock the door and turn on the electricity in your room.